A Million Little Pieces: Reactions

 People cope with adversity in many different ways, ways that are deeply personal. [...]
 My mistake [...] is writing about the person I created in my mind to help me cope, and not the person who went through the experience.

 Frey admitted that he had literary reasons for his fabrications as well:

 I wanted the stories in the book to ebb and flow, to have dramatic arcs, to have the tension that all great stories require.

 Nevertheless, he defended the right of memoirists to draw upon their memories, not simply upon documented facts, in creating their memoirs.
 Additionally, Frey has discussed the controversy and stated his side of the argument on his blog.

 Shortly after Frey's return to the Oprah Winfrey show, the Brooklyn Public Library went as far as recataloging Frey's book as fiction, although it appears most other libraries have not followed suit.
 The New York Times Best Seller list still includes it on the Paperback Nonfiction List as of September 2006.

 Regardless of this controversy, the book has been published in twenty-nine languages worldwide and has sold over 5 million copies.
 The majority of these sales occurred after Oprah announced it as the new Oprah's Book Club book.

-On January 18, 2006, Marty Angelo, prison minister and author of the book Once Life Matters: A New Beginning, came to the defense of James Frey in a press release.
-While Angelo did not condone the inclusion of fictional elements in a book marketed as non-fiction, he stated, "The controversy surrounding the recent accusations that Frey embellished some of his statements in his book is relatively minor compared to the fact this man claims he cleared one of the biggest hurdles in his life—his substance abuse.
-That's the bottom line issue."